 - An automatic notification is sent to your Luther email account starting 30 days before your password expires.

 - Users cannot use an expired password to create a new working password.

 Contact Help Desk

 If you have tried the above steps and they don’t work, then

 Please call the Luther Seminary IT Help Desk at (651) 641-3462

 Or send an email from a working email account to email@example.com requesting that your password be reset.

-IT Helpdesk personnel will need to know your name and your student ID number to reset your password.
+IT Helpdesk personnel will need to know your username and your student ID number to reset your password.